-Aside from your liver breaking down glycogen into glucose, your body also has the ability to manufacture glucose in a process called gluconeogenesis.
-This process occurs primarily in your liver, but also in your kidneys, and makes use of various substances that are precursors to glucose.
+Aside from your liver breaking down glycogen into glucose, your body also has the ability to manufacture glucose.
+This process occurs primarily in your liver, but also in your kidneys.

 Possible causes, with diabetes

-If you have diabetes, the effects of insulin on your body are drastically diminished, either because your pancreas doesn't produce enough of it (type 1 diabetes) or because your cells are less responsive to it (type 2 diabetes).
-As a result, glucose tends to build up in your bloodstream and may reach dangerously high levels.
-To correct this problem, you likely take insulin or other drugs designed to lower blood sugar levels.
+People with diabetes may not make enough insulin (type 1 diabetes) or may be less responsive to it (type 2 diabetes).
+As a result, glucose tends to build up in the bloodstream and may reach dangerously high levels.
+To correct this problem, someone with diabetes may take insulin or other drugs to lower blood sugar levels.

 Possible causes, without diabetes